 Exchanges’ role managing trading and overseeing their markets has been questioned in recent years as the owners of the New York Stock Exchange and Nasdaq Stock Market became for- profit companies focused on the needs of shareholders.
-NYSE Euronext (NYX), Nasdaq OMX Group Inc., CME Group Inc. (CME) and IntercontinentalExchange Inc. are public companies.
+NYSE Euronext (NYX:US), Nasdaq OMX Group Inc., CME Group Inc. (CME:US) and IntercontinentalExchange Inc. are public companies.
 CBOE Holdings joined them in mid-June 2010.

 Joanne Moffic-Silver, general counsel at CBOE Holdings, said at a Securities and Exchange Commission Historical Society panel discussion about self-regulation earlier that month that the company was coping with conflicts that affect exchanges when they become public corporations.
 CBOE will succeed in balancing the competing demands it faces, she said.